Ferralium/Railproject/README.md

 The simulated annealing algorithm is a hillclimber algorithm that mutates the 2 last stations of a train route.
 If this leads to an improvement in the overall quality, it will be implemented.
 If it does not, the chance of it being implemented is 2 ^ (quality_old - quality_new).
 The bigger the decrease in quality, the smaller the chance it will be implemented.
+There will be 20000 mutations for each run.
+However, the algorithm cuts of runs that are no improvement to the best run yet after 20, 100, 250 and 10000 mutations.

 The simulated annealing algorithm contains an unidentified bug that causes the fraction of visited connections to be higher than it truly is.
 Therefore, two if-statements are used to break the current